Poll: Out of all the current and former villains/antagonists of DBZ, which are the "hottest?" Pick however many answers apply. Vote Now!

 Unforgiveable: Drabble.
 This one popped into my head completely at random during a bout of insomnia.
 Given that it's only possible to cast an Unforgiveable Curse if one truly means it, how did Snape bring himself to do what needed to be done?

 Divergence: Epic-length story, Book 1 (Years 3-5) now complete.
+The rest is officially dead.
 A "for want of a nail" fic that asks what would have happened if Pettigrew had been caught at the end of PoA.
 Harry & Sirius adoptive family; will parallel the original story through the end of 7th year at least.
 On hiatus until I feel like writing again, at which point I will start Book 2.

 There's a chance that this story will have some non-canon pairings, but nothing too out there.
 In other words, any pairings that do happen will be between unrelated canon characters of the same age group, same species, and same side of the war, and will be compliant with characters' canon sexual orientations.
 For the record, however, I intend to keep this story as ship-neutral as possible, because I honestly think unnecessary romance would detract from the central theme of this story, and I don't feel particularly confident in my ability to write it anyway.